Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 In India, capital gains from real estate are classified into two categories based on how long you’ve owned the property:

-1. Short-Term Capital Gains Real Estate
+1. Short-Term Capital Gains (STCG) on Real Estate

 For example, if you purchase a property for ₹50 lakhs and sell it after 18 months for ₹60 lakhs, the ₹10 lakhs profit would be considered short-term capital gains.
 This amount would be added to your regular income and taxed at your applicable income tax rate.

-2. Long-Term Capital Gains Real Estate
+2. Long-Term Capital Gains (LTCG) on Real Estate

-• For transfers on or after July 23, 2024: 12.5% (without indexation benefits)
+- Transfers on or after 23 July 2024: 12.5% without indexation benefits

 Important Change: Grandfathering Provision for Resident Individuals and HUFs